 Here are the Commission's Staff Liaisons:

-Sunil Ahuja is a Vice President for Accreditation Relations at the HLC.
+Sunil Ahuja has served as a Vice President for Accreditation Relations at the Commission since 2013.
 Before this appointment, Dr. Ahuja was Dean of the Division of Social Sciences and Human Services at Lorain County Community College.
 He was a Professor of Political Science at Youngstown State University, where he also served as Acting Chair of the Department of History.
 He has also held faculty positions at Seton Hall University and at the University of Louisiana at Lafayette.
 Dr. Ahuja was a fellow in the Academy for Advanced Leadership of The Chair Academy, an American Council on Education Fellow, and an Ohio Academic Leadership Academy Fellow.
 Among his other leadership experiences, he has served as Chair of the Academic Senate at Youngstown State University, as President of the Northeastern Political Science Association, and as coeditor of Legislative Studies Quarterly.

 Dr. Ahuja has published eight books on American legislative politics, policies, and elections and taught widely in these fields.
 His most recent book is titled Congress Behaving Badly: The Rise of Partisanship and Incivility and the Death of Public Trust.
 Dr. Ahuja holds a Ph.D. and an M.A. in Political Science from the University of Nebraska-Lincoln and a B.S. in Government from Northwest Missouri State University.

-Dr. Appleson came to the Commission from Northern Kentucky University where he served as Associate Vice President for Academic Affairs.
+Dr. Appleson came to the Commission from Northern Kentucky University, where he served as Associate Vice President for Academic Affairs.
 Prior to his time at NKU, he worked for the Tennessee Higher Education Commission (Director, Assessment and Program Review) and Vanderbilt University (Director of Sponsored Research).
 A mathematician by training (Ph.D.
 1975), Dr. Appleson taught at Georgia Tech as well as in other campus settings.
 His publications have addressed universal algebra, government regulation of sponsored research, assessment of student outcomes, instructional load analysis, textual patterns in the Bible, and a possible role for football referees in the accreditation process.

 Prior to joining the Commission, Dr. Martin held multiple positions at Governors State University in south suburban Chicago, including: Director of Writing Across the Curriculum (1999-2001); assistant provost (2001-2004); associate provost (2005-2006); and Dean of the College of Arts and Sciences (2006-2010).
 Dr. Martin’s previous positions include Assistant Director of Writing Programs at Illinois State (1995-1996), and Assistant Professor of English at the University of Findlay (Ohio) from 1996-1999 where he also directed the English program and the Writing Across the Curriculum program.